joining ascham to support our students

 Interested?

-If this sounds like you, please apply via SEEK no later than 11.59pm on Friday 10 April 2026.
+If this sounds like you, please apply via SEEK by 11.59pm on 16 April 2026.
 Applications should include a cover letter and resume (listing WWCC, CPR and First Aid details if available).

 Position Description